 Merge PDFs with different page sizes (A4 + Letter)

 It’s common to receive PDFs from multiple sources—one exported on A4, another on Letter, and a third scanned sideways.
-When you merge them, the goal is simple: one file, correct order, no surprises.
+When you merge them, the goal is simple: one file in order.

 In this guide, you’ll use Merge PDF to combine documents with different page sizes.
 We’ll also cover what merging can (and can’t) change about page dimensions.